The Creation of Hatred

 How Americans are being indoctrinated into hatred

-The indoctrination begins with media that give only one side of the political spectrum or the other.
+The indoctrination begins with media that favor one side of the political spectrum and disparage the other.
 That's like a parent who blocks contact with the other parent.

 The hatred that is currently infusing itself into our country then gets amplified by the media.